PieterTack/XProc/README.md

   A mask can be provided.
 This can either be a reference to a kmeans cluster ID supplied as a string or list of strings, e.g. 'kmeans/CLR2' or ['CLR2','CLR4'],
       or a string data path within the h5file containing a 2D array of size equal to the h5file image size, where 0 values represent pixels to omit from the quantification and 1 values are pixels to be included.
 Alternatively, a 2D array can be directly supplied as argument.
+ In order to calculate the concentration as parts per million rather than the default areal concentration, one can supply a density, thickness and composition (as a .cnc file).
+     The composition file is used to calculate the fluorescence escape depth for each element to quantify, which is then compared to the (grain) thickness for further quantification.
+     Note that if the density keyword is set, so too should thickness.
+If composition is None, the provided thickness is used for all elements, irrespective of escape depth.

 Parameters
 ----------